-The gases coming from the methyl alcohol converter with or without recovery of methyl alcohol can be further reduced to methane 115 in a separate converter, with or without pressure, at temperatures above 150° C. strong reduction catalysts, iron, nickel, cobalt and palladium should be used in large quantities singly or in combination and should be 120 accompanied by dehydrating catalysts since the reaction consists not only in a reduction but also in a splitting off of water.
-The following may be used as dehydrating catalysts: thorium oxide, alumium oxide, chromous 125 oxide, silicon dioxide, titanium dioxide, beryllium oxide, zirconium dioxide, molybdenum pentoxide ferric oxide, vanadium trioxide, zinc oxide and uranium oxide.
-Both types can be partly or wholly in the form of their 130 oxides, easily decomposed compounds, salts (simple and complex) or other compounds singly or in combination.
+The gases coming from the methyl alcohol 129 converter with or without recovery of methyl alcohol can be further reduced to methane in a separate converter, with or without pressure, at temperatures above 150° C. strong reduction catalysts, iron, nickel, cobalt 123 and palladium should be used in large quancatalyst are used, the formaldehyde formed tities singly or in combination and should be is at once reduced to methyl alcohol and this accompanied by dehydrating catalysts since permits the production of further amounts the reaction consists not only in a reduction lowing may be used as dehydrating catalysts: thorium oxide, aluminum oxide, chromous oxide, silicon dioxide, titanium dioxide. beryllium oxide, zirconium dioxide, molybdenum pentoxide, ferric oxide, vanadium trioxide, zinc oxide and uranium oxide.
+Both types can be partly or wholly in the form of their oxides, easily decomposed compounds, salts (simple and complex) or other 10 compounds singly or in combination.
 The proportions of reduction and dehydrating catalysts may be varied but I have found that it is advantageous to use the reduction catalysts in excess.

 Stage III is strongly exothermic and tends to proceed violently.
-A very rapid gas flow must be used when operating under pressure 10 and preferably the converter should be cooled.
-I have found that a gas speed sufficient to change the gas volume in the converter at least thirty times or more an hour is desirable.
-If the above mentioned precautions are not 15 taken the reaction may become uncontrollable and the catalysts become inoperative.
+A very rapid gas flow must be used when operating under pressure and preferably the converter should be cooled.
+I have found that a gas speed suffi-20 cient to change the gas volume in the converter at least thirty times or more an hour is desirable.
+If the above mentioned precautions are not taken the reaction may become uncontrollable and the catalysts become in-25 operative.
 600° C. is the upper limit and from 200° C. up commercially practical reaction velocities are rendered possible.
-The gases before entering the 20 methane converter may advantageously be so changed in composition by the addition of hydrogen or gases rich in hydrogen that the final gas after passing through the converter is pure methane.
+The gases before entering the methane converter may advantageously be so changed in composiso tion by the addition of hydrogen or gases rich in hydrogen that the final gas after passing through the converter is pure methane.

-The reduction of carbon monoxide to methane in stages as described above presents the advantage that the evolution of heat in the stages II and III is divided over the three stages and the danger of over-heating the catalysts in the converter due to the very violent reaction is lessened.
-Thus comparatively large amounts of gas can be caused to react in a definite time and high pressure can be used without involving great difficulties from a dextrine or catalytically active cementing materials such as potassium or sodium waterglass silica-gel or by a solution of alkali metal carbonates or hydroxides on inert carriers such as pumice, quartz, porcelain, earthen- 70 ware, asbestos, kieselguhr and the like.
-Granules or fragments may also be formed by molding or pressing mixtures of catalysts and carriers in a finely divided state.

-35 heat engineering stand-point.
+The reduction of carbon monoxide to methane in stages as described above presents the 35 advantage that the evolution of heat in the stages II and III is divided over the three stages and the danger of over-heating the catalysts in the converter due to the very vio-lent reaction is lessened.
+Thus comparative-40 ly large amounts of gas can be caused to react in a definite time and high pressure can be used without involving great difficulties from a heat engineering stand-point.